Jon Vickers: International career

 His international career began with his 1957 Covent Garden Riccardo in Verdi's Un ballo in maschera.
-He continued to appear there into the 1980s, putting his personal stamp on the roles of Énée in Berlioz's Les Troyens, Radamès in Verdi's Aida and the title role in his Don Carlos, Handel's Samson, Florestan in Beethoven's Fidelio, Tristan in Wagner's Tristan und Isolde, Canio in Leoncavallo's Pagliacci, and the title role in Britten's Peter Grimes.
+He continued to appear at Covent Garden into the 1980s, putting his personal stamp on the roles of Énée in Berlioz's Les Troyens, Radamès in Verdi's Aida and the title role in his Don Carlo, Handel's Samson, Florestan in Beethoven's Fidelio, Tristan in Tristan und Isolde, Canio in Leoncavallo's Pagliacci, and the title role in Britten's Peter Grimes.
 Some critics praised Vickers' Tristan as the best since Lauritz Melchior's.

 On 20 November 1957, Vickers sang the title role in a performance of The Dream of Gerontius by Sir Edward Elgar in Rome conducted by Sir John Barbirolli with the RAI Rome Symphony Orchestra and Chorus.

-Vickers gained major international recognition in both the U.S. and the UK in the role of Giasone (Jason) in performances of Luigi Cherubini's Medea with Maria Callas in the title role at both Dallas Civic Opera in November 1958 and the following season at Royal Opera House, Covent Garden in London, UK, in June, 1959.
+Vickers gained major international recognition in both the U.S. and the UK in the role of Giasone in Luigi Cherubini's Medea, with Maria Callas in the title role, at both Dallas Civic Opera in November 1958 and the following season at Covent Garden in June 1959.
 This was a joint co-production between Dallas and Covent Garden.
-Vickers and Callas both emphasized dramatic skills as well as singing ability, and they worked well together, Vickers stating that “...when we finished the big love duet, she flew across the stage and put her arms around me and said, 'At last, a tenor who can act!'”
-The same production was staged at La Scala Opera House in Milan, Italy in 1961-1962, again with Callas and Vickers heading the cast.
-The libretto by Hoffman was based on Euripides' tragedy Medea, on Seneca the Younger's play Medea and on Pierre Corneille's play Médée.
+Vickers and Callas both emphasized dramatic skills as well as singing ability, and they worked well together, Vickers stating that “when we finished the big love duet, she flew across the stage and put her arms around me and said, 'At last, a tenor who can act!'”
+The same production was staged at La Scala in Milan in 1961-1962, again with Callas and Vickers heading the cast.

 He debuted at the Bayreuth Festival in 1958 as Siegmund in Die Walküre and sang Parsifal there in 1964, both presentations conducted by legendary Wagner conductor Hans Knappertsbusch.
-Later negotiations with Wieland Wagner concerning appearances as Siegfried in Götterdämmerung ceased on Wieland's death in 1966.
+Later negotiations with Wieland Wagner concerning potential appearances as Siegfried in Götterdämmerung ceased on Wieland's death in 1966.